How should air pollution sources that were grandfathered under the Clean Air Act of 1970 be regulated when they are modified?

 What People are Fighting About

-Whether grandfathered plants should be required to install state-off-art pollution control across-the-board, as recommended by the National Academy of Public Administration.
+What's at Stake Whether grandfathered plants should be required to install state-off-art pollution control across-the-board, as recommended by the National Academy of Public Administration.

 President George W. Bush stated in 2000 that he would bring relief to those industries most affected by the new source review procedures.
 Based on recommendations of the “energy task force,” headed by Vice President Cheney, President Bush first proposed an amendment to the Clean Air Act to eliminate direct emissions control of stationary sources altogether.
 This proposal, called the Clear Skies Initiative, would eliminate direct pollution control requirements on any major source of sulfur dioxide and nitrogen oxides, and would replace them with a cap and trade system.
 Under such a system, the total amount of these pollutants would be limited and sources could decide themselves how to best meet these limitations, either through installing or using control equipment or buying pollution credits from other sources.
 In addition, the Clear Skies Initiative also proposed a cap and trade program for Mercury, which had been designated a hazardous air pollutant under the Clinton Administration.
 (See the CPR Perspective on Mercury Pollution).